 The output virtual channel buffers (VCBs) are used to buffer SpaceWire packet data before that data is sent over the SpaceFibre link.
-Data is sent in frames containing up to 256 SpaceWire N-Chars or Nulls.
+Data is sent in frames containing up to 256 SpaceWire N-Chars or Fill characters.
 The output VCBs permit this amount of data to be buffered before it is offered for transfer over the SpaceFibre link.
 Sending the data in frames and buffering data prior to framing, permits efficient interleaving of many SpaceWire packets travelling over different virtual channels over the SpaceFibre link.

 The input VCBs provide a similar function for the reception of data arriving over the SpaceFibre interface.
-An input VCB provides storage for at least two maximum size data frame to ensure that when it arrives there is room for all the data it contains and that data can be transferred continuously if the end user can keep up with the data rate.
+An input VCB provides storage for at least one maximum size data frame to ensure that when it arrives there is room for all the data it contains.
+More space is required to allow data to be transferred continuously if the end user can keep up with the data rate.
 The application using the SpaceFibre CODEC can then read data from the input VCB at its leisure, without causing loss of data on the SpaceFibre link.